 - Fight fire with fire.
 File a bad faith lawsuit against the insurance company; hold them accountable for breach of conduct and possible violations of Oregon State insurance codes.
 If you decide to file a suit, you will definitely need the help of a good Oregon insurance lawyer.

 - File a suit against the responsible driver.
 If someone else caused the accident, and their insurance company is delaying your settlement, it’s not the same as denying your claim.
 Once again, a good Oregon insurance lawyer will expedite the process and either negotiate a settlement on your behalf or lodge a suit against the other driver.

 Having your insurance claim denied can be a frustrating, annoying experience.
-Insurance companies are required by Oregon law to act in good faith, and failure to do so could leave them open to multiple charges, negative publicity and large costs.
-If you feel your claim is fair and just, do not be afraid to either tackle the insurance company yourself, or to hire an Oregon insurance lawyer to do it for you.
+Insurance companies are required by Oregon law to act in good faith, and failure to do so could leave them open to multiple charges, negative publicity, and large costs.
+If you feel your claim is fair and just, do not be afraid to either tackle the insurance company yourself or to hire a Portland accident lawyer to do it for you.
 Don’t give up after you’ve received one letter denying your claim.
 Know your rights, and fight for them.